5S Program Sustain

+The fifth and final "S" in the 5S Program is called sustain.
 With the first three steps of 5S completed – sort, set in order, and shine – and with the best practices that efficiently and effectively result in those three steps being accomplished having been set in standards, you might think you are done.
-But, there is another critically important step, without which 5S will eventually fail.
-The fifth and final "S" is called sustain.
+But, this fifth step is a critically important one, without which 5S will eventually fail.

 If we were not looking for a word that started with the letter "S" this final step might have been called commitment.
 It is on on-going commitment to the standards created in the 4th S. It is a commitment to actively do all parts of 5S, not just the first two or three.
 It is a commitment to not sit back, rest and think the job is done, but instead to change habits and create a new standard of work place cleanliness and organization.